 - select the name of the referee to appear on the reference (using the drop-down list of staff added in ‘Reference contact details’ in centre management)

-- indicate dates when applicants won’t be available, if applicable, to discourage universities and colleges from inviting students to interviews, or contacting referees, during holiday periods
+- indicate dates when applicants won’t be available, if applicable, to discourage universities and colleges from inviting students to interview, or contacting referees, during holiday periods

 - mark a reference as complete to approve it (you can save changes to a reference and return to it later, without having to mark it as complete)